EverydayHealthLogo

 • Medical School: University of Tx Med Sch At San Antonio, San Antonio Tx | University of Texas Southwestern Medical School, Dallas | The University of Texas School of Medicine at San Antonio

-Is Dr. Spore board certified in Urologist?
+Is Dr. Spore board certified as an Urologist?

 Yes, Dr. Scott Spore, MD is board certified by the American Board of Urology